flashbots/attested-tls-proxy/README.md

 Attestation exchange messages are formatted as follows:
 - A 4 byte length prefix - a big endian encoded unsigned 32 bit integer
 - A SCALE (Simple Concatenated Aggregate Little-Endian) encoded [struct](./src/attestation/mod.rs) with the following fields:
-  - Attestation type - a string with one of the attestation types (described above) including `none`.
+  - `attestation_type` - a string with one of the attestation types (described above) including `none`.
-  - Attestation - the actual attestation data.
+  - `attestation` - the actual attestation data.
 In the case of DCAP this is a binary quote report.
 In the case of `none` this is an empty byte array.

 SCALE is used by parity/substrate and was chosen because it is simple and actually matches the formatting used in TDX quotes.
 So it was already used as a dependency (of the `dcap-qvl` crate) here.